Rad and Gray are absorbed dose units. When we look at radiation being absorbed in tissue, the absorption

 Now, what is a rem and what is a a Sievert?
 The term rem came from an acronym that means Roentgen Equivalent Man, in another words the equivalent biological damage done to human tissue.
 Some radiation emissions, when depositing the same energy as other radiation emissions,

 To go from rad to rem or from Gray to Sievert, you need a multiplication factor that represents the effective biological damage.
-Many call this a quality factor (QF).
-Now it is often called something else, depending on which text that you read.
+Most training texts call this a quality factor (QF) or a radiation weighting factor.
+Some training texts call it a biological damage conversion factor but what it truly represents is the the ratio of biological damage done by radiation types to the biological damage done by gamma radiation.

 For gamma, x-ray and beta radiation, this factor is 1.
 For alpha, it is 20.
 For neutrons it is between 3 and 10, and is generally conservatively taken as 10.
 What this implies is that a rad or Gray of alpha energy absorbed by soft human tissue does 20 times more damage than a rad or Gray of gamma, x-ray or beta energy absorbed.

 Since for gamma, x-ray and beta, the multiplication factor is 1, one rad equals one rem and one Gray equals one Sievert.
+There is an excellent

 Please also read FAQ 1 above.
 A Roentgen (R) is a unit of exposure from the old US customary system.
 It is directly related to how many ion pairs are generated when